Casal2/CASAL2/run_docker.gitlab.md

 To start the docker container and keep it running in background:
 `docker-compose up -d`

-To get into the running container and test further developerment:
+To get into the running container and test further development:
 `docker-compose exec r bash`

 To stop the running container and start again: